railsuser2014/openobject-doc-book-en/10/index.rst

 or develop a solution internally, adapted to current needs but often expensive to develop, not integrated, and incomplete.

-With its free business model, Open ERP combines the advantages of a complete ERP system with the flexibility of an in-house solution.
+With its free business model, OpenERP combines the advantages of a complete ERP system with the flexibility of an in-house solution.
 The open source code, the project's general flexibility, and its hundreds of modules let you construct a solution from a selection of the modules already available and